Application instructions

 Amounts that can be applied for

 There is no maximum amount that an application should not exceed.
-Please note that in the last years the total amount awarded has been in the range 10-20 million SEK.
-Usually between 10 and 20 projects receive funding each year.
-Under the menu selection Research/Grants choose the All years tab for a list of the amounts that have been granted to specific projects in the past.
+Please note that in the last years the total amount awarded has been in the range 20-30 million SEK.
+Usually between 15 and 25 projects receive funding each year.

 If it is evaluated that the project can manage with a reduced budget, it can be that such an amount is awarded.
 If a grant recipient receives funding from other funders for the same project Ekhagastiftelsens grant can be reduced.